telerik/blazor-docs/knowledge-base/common-connection-closed.md

 ### Import XSLX Files

 Cannot import XSLX files which have a lot of records.
 It works for few records.
-It's a random behaviour.
+It's a random behavior.

 ## Error Message